acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 The advantage of having the properties in a seperate file is that we can easily modify the `schema.yml` file to change the database details and write to different databases without having to modify our `stg_green_tripdata.sql` file.

-You may now run the model with the `dbt run` command, either locally or from dbt cloud.
+You may now run the model with the `dbt run` command, either locally or from dbt Cloud.

 ## Macros

-***Macros*** are pieces if code in Jinja that can be reused, similar to functions in other languages.
+***Macros*** are pieces of code in Jinja that can be reused, similar to functions in other languages.

 dbt already includes a series of macros like `config()`, `source()` and `ref()`, but custom macros can also be defined.